Th-Underscore/Anime4K-Batch/README.md

 *   `-SeasonNumber <number>`: **(Required)** The season number to use for renaming (e.g., `1`, `2`).
 *   `-Path <path>`: The directory containing the files to rename.
 Defaults to the current directory.
 *   `-CustomRegex <pattern>`: Provide your own regular expression to find the episode number in filenames.
-The episode number must be the first capture group.
+The episode number must be the first capture group and the second must be the rest of the filename.
+*   `-Extensions <exts>`: Comma-separated list of file extensions to count in the renaming.
 *   `-WhatIf`: **(Flag)** Preview changes without actually renaming files. **Always use this first!**

 **This is purely a PowerShell script and is not wrapped by a `.bat` file.**